artberri/web/content/blog/2025-10-27-time-zone-change-break-apps/index.md

 ## The Bigger Picture

-Time changes are a political decision, but they directly affect our tools, and we can end up with our apps broken.
+Time zone changes are a political decision, but they directly affect our tools, and we can end up with our apps broken.

 We are talking here about hypothetical situations, but as I said, we've seen this before and it is more common that what we would expect: when Russia (2014), Turkey (2016) or Mexico (2023) stopped DST; or when new zones like `America/Ciudad_Juarez` appeared (2023); or when `Europe/Kiev` was officialy renamed to `Europe/Kyiv` three years ago.